MacGuffin, 2020 ff.

 Installation views, E-Werk, Freiburg

+According to Plato's "theory of Forms", everything material that we perceive is only the image of a "higher", metaphysical idea.
 We cannot grasp this original state of all things with our senses.
 We perceive the world as it is NOT, but perhaps could be.
+We therefore do not perceive the world as it is, but see images of the "things in themselves" in different states.

 more...

 In the series, in addition to this epistemological reference, there is also a photo-analytical one.
-Thus, various photographic parameters such as time, color,
+Thus, various photographic parameters such as time, color, perspective and image ratio, by means of which one can orient oneself and experience space, are examined.

-and the subsequent work of reproduction with cubes and many photographs, the time that has passed in the process is inscribed in the work: the rose seems to be in bloom, but it is not visible.
+Some images are inscribed, for example, with an explicitly depicted duration of time, false perspective, or the shifted relationship of quantities.
+These perceptual breaks can be read as clues to the production process of the images.
+If the construction of a still life with rose and the subsequent work of reproduction with cubes and many photographs, the time that has passed in the process is inscribed in the work: the rose seems to be in bloom, but it is already withered.

-fine art print on dibond behind acrylic glass, 30 x 40 cm
+Fine art print on dibond behind acrylic glass, 30 x 40 cm

-fine art print on dibond behind acrylic glass, 30 x 42 cm
+Fine art print on dibond behind acrylic glass, 30 x 42 cm

-fine art print on dibond behind acrylic glass, 30 x 35 cm
+Fine art print on dibond behind acrylic glass, 30 x 35 cm

-fine art print on dibond behind acrylic glass, 30 x 25,5 cm
+Fine art print on dibond behind acrylic glass, 30 x 25,5 cm

 C-Print, 200 x 200 cm